What to Do if Your Luggage is Stolen on Vacation

 If you had any bank cards, mobile phones or similar valuables in your luggage that could be misused, take the necessary steps to block them to avoid any potential charges.
 Call your bank and phone provider to explain the situation, and they should be able to block any future charges and potentially reverse any fraudulent charges that have already taken place.
 Your bank can also advise you on how to access your money without a card if necessary.*

-Bonus tip: If you have a Generali travel insurance plan you can use the Emergency Cash Transfer service that’s included with our plans.
+Bonus tip: If you have a Generali Global Assistance travel protection plan you can use the Emergency Cash Transfer Service that’s included with our plans.

-To validate your travel insurance coverage, you’ll often need a written police report stating your luggage has been stolen.
-It’s important to get this within 24 hours, and your insurance company can help you figure out how to do this in a foreign country.
+To validate your travel protection plan coverage, you’ll often need a written police report stating your luggage has been stolen.
+It’s important to get this within 24 hours, and your travel protection company can help you figure out how to do this in a foreign country.

-Now that the theft has been reported and you’ve blocked any fraudulent payments, it’s time to call your insurance company and begin to make a claim.
-Start here to begin a claim with Generali.
+Now that the theft has been reported and you’ve blocked any fraudulent payments, it’s time to call your travel protection company and begin to make a claim.
+Start here to begin a claim with Generali Global Assistance.

-Your insurance company can guide you through how to register your missing belongings, and seek reimbursement, or replacement of those items.
-If you’ve had your passport stolen, they can also advise you on how to arrange to recieve a new one through your nearest embassy.
+Your travel protection company can guide you through how to register your missing belongings, and seek reimbursement, or replacement of those items.
+If you’ve had your passport stolen, they can also advise you on how to arrange to receive a new one through your nearest embassy.

 Also read: How to Replace a Lost or Stolen Passport on a Trip

 Depending on your insurer, you may need a receipt for the claim.
-When filing a baggage claim with Generali, for example, items without receipts are reimbursed based upon 75% of the Actual Cash Value.
+When filing a baggage claim with Generali Global Assistance, for example, items without receipts are typically reimbursed based upon 75% of the Actual Cash Value.
 Try to find the necessary papers and documents, which could be saved in your emails or online, and check if these gadgets are also covered by your home insurance.

 While you can’t always prevent theft, there are ways to limit the risk and simplify the process if it does occur:

-- Never leave them somewhere that feels unsecure, even if it’s advertised as a secure storage place, and keep valuables to a minimum when you travel.
+• Never leave them somewhere that feels unsecured, even if it’s advertised as a secure storage place, and keep valuables to a minimum when you travel.

 * Travel Insurance plans from Generali Global Assistance do not cover replacement of bank cards or phones.